Click here to subscribe to my free fortnightly Life Coaching Accelerators, for insider coaching tips.

 But personally, for coaches working on their own behalf, unless they are combining with therapy, I don't think it is a "must have" if you have legal agreements, contracts and disclaimers in place.

+Life Coaching is unlike therapy, consulting or alternative medicine where advice may be given.
 I've asked the question on coaching forums many times - has any life coach ever been sued and had to claim on their indemnity insurance - and to date never got a yes.
-The few cases I have heard of were because the coach had strayed well outside the boundaries of coaching and did not have the necessary protections in place.
+The few cases I have heard of were because the coach had strayed well outside the boundaries of life coaching and/or did not have the necessary disclaimer protections in place.

 So whilst taking our insurance may give you peace of mind you have to work out whether you really need it.